muandetlab/muandetlab.github.io/README.md

-# Muandet Lab
+# Muandet Group

-I hope this will soon become a webpage of my lab!
+I am currently interested in machine learning for observational studies.

 For now, you can find more information about my research at http://krikamol.org